DOI-ONRR/blog-nrrd/src/pages/content-audit/index.md

 ### Key takeaways

 This method of creating a content inventory database is highly effective for our ODDD team.
-Here are some steps you can take to develop a similar database and apply your findings to inform management.
+Here are some steps you can take to develop a similar database and apply your findings to inform management:

 1. Create a detailed inventory that incorporates information architecture.
 2. Perform a detailed audit using the inventory.